The official blog of the Lung Institute.

 - For those diagnosed with COPD, the most important thing you can do is quit smoking.

-- Some COPD treatment options include: breathing strategies, energy-conserving techniques, nutritional counseling, supplemental oxygen, medications and stem cell therapy.
+- Some COPD treatment options include: breathing strategies, energy-conserving techniques, nutritional counseling, supplemental oxygen, medications and cellular therapy.

 - The flu can cause serious problems for those with COPD, so it is recommended that COPD sufferers get the flu shot each year to be proactive in preventing future complications.